MTJB/blog_marktjbrown/content/posts/2023-03-06-groovy-tags/index.md

 The idea then is that you can scatter these tags across your test suites - and speed up your builds by running each of the tags in parallel 💨

-And the good news for those who are using a hybrid cocktail Spock _and_ JUnit - the good news is that Spock uses a JUnit runner under the hood, and [Spock 2.3](https://spockframework.org/spock/docs/2.3/release_notes.html#_release_notes) introduced its own tags which play nicely with the JUnit variant.
+And the good news for those who are using a hybrid cocktail Spock _and_ JUnit is that Spock uses a JUnit runner under the hood.
+[Spock 2.3](https://spockframework.org/spock/docs/2.3/release_notes.html#_release_notes) introduced its own tags which play nicely with the JUnit variant.

 ## Code 🧑‍💻
 All the code in this post can be found on my [GitHub](https://github.com/MTJB/example-junit-spock-tags) 🖖

+_Disclaimer: it's generally not advised to duplicate all of your tests in both Java and Groovy like these examples - that most likely leads to less than optimal build time, too._

 Suppose you have 2 test classes - one in JUnit;
 ```java